Scotty538/Pair_Project_Text_Editor/README.md

 mvn exec:java
 ```
 ### Run with Docker
-1. To create the image, run the following command from the root project directory:
+1. To create the image, run the following commands from the root project directory:

    ```
+   mvn clean install
    docker build -t app .
    ```
 3. Then run the container with: (Note that you may need to change the port if it is already in use)